 Good induction programs can increase productivity, employee engagement, and retention.
 They help in reducing attrition and short-term turnover of staff.
 They also help improve employee morale, make new hires feel welcome and comfortable in the new environment, and motivate them to perform at an optimum level.
 The program also help them gauge the bigger picture and work towards fulfilling organizational objectives.

 These programs can also play a critical role with regard to socialization and building the right connections needed to succeed.
 They also serve the purpose of setting expectations and short term goals for the employee to focus on.
 In addition, well-designed induction programs can significantly accelerate processes designed to help new hires reach expected competency standards, thus ensuring they are more productive in a shorter period of time.

 A good induction programme will include the following activities:

 - Introduction to terms and conditions (for example, benefits, how to apply for a leave, working hours, holiday entitlement, how to make expense claims, etc.).

 - Company policies, practices, objectives and regulations.

 It is also considered best practice to assign a mentor to every new starter.
-If possible this should be a person who the new starter will not be working with directly, but who can undertake some of the tasks on the induction programme, as well as generally make the new employee feel welcome.
+If possible this should be a person who the new starter will not be working with directly, but who can undertake some of the tasks on the induction programme, as well as generally make the new employee feel welcome and secure.

-EMPTrust employee onboarding software helps you simplify and streamline the induction process, paves the way for effective integration of new hire into the organisation and contributes to enhanced growth, productivity and engagement.
+EMPTrust employee onboarding software helps you simplify and streamline the induction process, paves the way for seamless transition of new hire into the company, and contributes to enhanced growth, productivity, and engagement.